Via Boris, I discover this quote from William Gibson:

 I believe that [civil society’s] principal challenge in Latin America is that of creating bridges between these two nations, advocating human development as the starting point for sustained economic development, with the understanding that global problems can only be resolved by tackling local problems: the village, the isolated community, internal migration, small farms, trades, neighborhood roads, rural schools, vocational training, and traditional craftsmanship.

-There are so many forces behind this widening cleft of time and money.
-Trade agreements which favor business owners over new entrepreneurs, private education which is accessible only to the wealthy, low access to knowledge and social capital, brain drain, urbanization and the rural villages it leaves behind – it goes on and on.
+There are so many forces behind this widening cleft of time and mone: Trade agreements that favor business owners over new entrepreneurs, private education that is accessible only to the wealthy, low access to knowledge and social capital, brain drain, urbanization — and the rural villages it leaves behind — it goes on and on.

-And so it is up to what Fuentes calls the ‘third sector,’ civil society, the world of non-profits, NGO’s, and universities, to create a bridge between their country’s forgotten citizens, the corporate sector, and government.
+And so it is up to what Fuentes calls the ‘third sector,’ civil society, the world of non-profits, NGO’s, and universities, to create a bridge between their country’s forgotten citizens, the private sector, and the public sector.

 There are other reasons for optimism.
 It used to be that after college you decided to either sell out or save the world.
 These days there is much more communication – even collaboration – between the government, private, and civil society sectors.
-Corporate boards hold non-profit directors and vise-versa.
-We often read of former corporate managers and Wall Street investors who take 10 years off and offer their organizational acumen to struggling non-profits.
-Less common, but also increasing, is the trend of non-profit employees entering the corporate world (often with a foot, or bleeding heart, still in the sphere of do-gooding).
+Corporate boards include non-profit leaders and vice versa.
+We often read of former corporate managers and Wall Street investors who take time off to help struggling non-profits.
+Less common though also increasing: non-profit employees entering the corporate world to pursue social impact.
 This cross-fertilization is a good thing.
 It keeps companies focused on social goals as well as quarterly profits.
-It also keeps NGO directors focused on the balance ledger along with their visionary manifestos for an equitable future.
+It also keeps NGO directors focused on financial sustainability along with their manifestos for an equitable future.
 And it means that college students feel less anxiety when choosing between ‘doing good’ and ‘doing bad.’

-Finally, (of course I had to say it), there is the internet.
+Finally, there is the internet.
 I remember attending a lecture back in my days at UCSD with the title ‘Toward a Transnational Labor Movement’.
-(This was back in my phase of attending any lecture or conference with the word ‘transnational’ in its title.)
-There was a lot of enthusiasm (and very few examples) of unions and labor movements reaching across borders to compete with the managerial evolution of top-down globalization.
+There was much enthusiasm (and few examples) for unions and labor movements reaching across borders to compete with the managerial evolution of top-down globalization.

-Today there really are examples of social groups and social movements using the internet to contact and support each other across borders (and oceans).
-I’m sure that my former professors have no idea.
-Check out Georgia’s podcast with our friend Atillah Springer (AKA ‘The Dread’) about how she teamed up with a group from Iceland to stop development of an aluminum smelter plant in rural Trinidad.
+Today there truly are examples of social groups and social movements using the internet to contact and support each other across borders.
+Check out Georgia’s podcast with our friend Atillah Springer (AKA ‘The Dread’) about how she teamed up with a group from Iceland to stop the development of an aluminum smelter plant in rural Trinidad.
 Also, check out how Taiwanese bloggers used the internet to save their country’s last leprosy sanatorium and how the strategies of their success have been studied and taken up by a group fighting the same fight in Malaysia.

-The tight budgets of civil society groups have often forced them to forego aspects that are key to an organization’s success: outside consultants, networking, PR and documentation.
-Now the internet allows NGOs to do all of that freely – and with one another – so long as they’re willing to learn the new tools of online communication.
+The tight budgets of civil society groups have often forced them to forego the ingredients to organizational development: consultants, networking, PR, and documentation.
+Now the internet allows NGOs to do so cheaply – and collaboratively – if they learn the new digital tools.